CreativeCrafts/laravel-ai-assistant/README.md

     'user_role' => 'user',

     /**
      * ID of the model to use.
-You can use the text-davinci-edit-001 or code-davinci-edit-001 model with this endpoint.
+You can use the text-davinci-edit-001 or code-davinci-edit-001 model with this endpoint. (deprecated)
      */
-    'edit_model' => 'text-davinci-edit-001',
+    'edit_model' => 'gpt-4o-mini',

     /**
      * ID of the model to use.
 Only whisper-1 is currently available.